 distributed among the citizens.

-- Absence of exploitation: There is always absence of exploitation since government provides all goods and services required by the citizens.
+- Absence of exploitation: There is always an absence of exploitation since government provides all goods and services required by the citizens.

 - Centrally planned market: Government takes decisions on goods and services produced and their markets.
 This makes it to be centrally controlled by the government.